 Long walls connected at their ends to another building or structure can behave as free-standing walls for the sections that are away from the ends.

 - Rotation of the footing or part of the footing – causing the wall to lean or crack.

 - Differential movement of the footing along the length of the wall – causing the wall to crack.

 - Introduced ‘pressures’ being placed on the wall – causing the wall to lean or ‘bow’.

 - Impact of vegetation and roots – causing the wall to crack, lean or bow, or a combination of both.

 This occurs when the footing of the wall rotates away from its original horizontal position.
 This can be caused by roots of trees ‘pushing’ up the inner or outer side of the footing.
 As the footing gets lifted on one side, the wall commences to lean out towards the other side.

-It can be caused by a number of factors including different moisture content of the soil along the length of the footing, or other factors such as tree roots that might cause a section or end of the footing to rise or fall in relation to the rest of the footing.
+Differential movement can be caused by a number of factors, including different moisture content of the soil along the length of the footing, or other factors, such as tree roots, that might cause a section or end of the footing to rise or fall in relation to the rest of the footing.
 This usually results in cracking in the wall.